“The subtle Art of reframing the world”

 The Museum of Bird Shit is probably the most absurd museum in the world.
 It’s dedicated to one of the most despised phenomena around the globe: bird shit.

-Our museum challenges your perception of the world and thereby your reality.
-It takes something everybody hates and changes it into a thing of beauty, maybe even into art.
+The museum challenges our perception of the world and thereby our reality.
+It takes a thing everyone hates (birdshit) and reframes it into a thing of beauty, maybe art.

 The museum has a vast and ever expanding collection of artworks.
-The next 8 pictures will give you a taste (sorry for that word) of our strange collection.
+The next 9 pictures will give you a taste (sorry for that word) of our strange collections.

 Why birdshit?